 The Adviser also provides various management and administrative services to the Fund pursuant to a management agreement with the Fund (the "Management Agreement").
 These services include: providing office space and other support services to the Fund; maintaining and preserving certain records of the Fund; preparing and filing various materials with state and federal regulators; oversight of tax preparation information; supervising services provided by the Fund's administrator, transfer agent and custodian; reviewing and arranging for payment of the Fund's expenses; preparing communications and quarterly reports to Members; and coordinating the preparation of materials relating to meetings of the Board of Directors and meetings of Members.
 Under the Management Agreement, the Adviser also is responsible for the investment of the cash reserves of the Fund.
-In consideration for these services provided under the Management Agreement, the Fund pays the Adviser a fee, which is calculated and paid monthly at the annual rate of 0.10% of the net assets of the Fund determined as of the last business day of the previous month prior to any withdrawals or distributions during the month (the "Management Fee").
+In consideration for these services provided under the Management Agreement, the Fund determined as of the last business day of the previous month prior to any withdrawals or distributions during the month (the "Management Fee").
 The Management Fee is payable monthly in arrears on or before the thirtieth day of the following month.